carlesoriol/classicracer/README.md

 - Keyboard
 - Keys: QAOP - So speccy
 - Arrow keys
-- Kesy: ASTF
+- Keys: ASTF
 - Joystick.
-(I use a classic atari 2600 joystick connected at pins: JOY_LEFT 13, JOY_RIGHT 2, JOY_DOWN 14, JOY_FIRE 12)
+(I use a classic Atari 2600 joystick connected at pins: JOY_LEFT 13, JOY_RIGHT 2, JOY_DOWN 14, JOY_FIRE 12)

 Play with friends or family is always more funny.
 Create your competitions.

 ## Game score

-To win you have go pass 200 cars before your adversari
+To win you have to advance 200 cars before your adversary

 Each car will give you more or less score depending on your speed